Van Beds: Fixed Vs. Convertible Vs. Murphy

-- Extra storage space: There is usually some empty space underneath the bottom bunker or main bed in this kind of arrangement (which can be used to store gear).
+- Extra storage space: There is usually some empty space underneath the bottom bunker or main bed in this kind of arrangement so you’ll have space to build shelves).

 - Fun for kids: Van life bunk beds are especially fun for kids — they let children share an area while still enjoying their own beds.